Oblongmana/vscode-salesforce-doc-lookup/README.md

 ![Using the command - "Salesforce Reference: Apex"](images/ApexDocLookup.gif)

 ## Limitations, Known Issues, and Notable Differences to the original ST3 version
-1. Because Salesforce's Doc website is Angular app that dynamically loads content into the page after the page itself has loaded, anchor links appear to be managed in such a way that the Angular app (rather than the browser) handles the scrolling to the requested item. e.g. https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_methods_system_string.htm#apex_System_String_substring - the section after the `#` is the anchor link, trying to take you directly to substring.
+1. Because Salesforce's Doc website is an Angular app that dynamically loads content into the page after the page itself has loaded, anchor links appear to be managed in such a way that the Angular app (rather than the browser) handles the scrolling to the requested item. e.g. https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_methods_system_string.htm#apex_System_String_substring - the section after the `#` is the anchor link, trying to take you directly to substring.
 This Salesforce Angular App functionality may play a little